 The non-credit Adult Education and Literacy Services Program is available for students who need to develop basic academic skills or earn a high school diploma.
-If they have earned a high school diploma, they are not eligible for the program with the exception of the ESL sessions.
+Students who have been identified by the college placement whether they have a recognized high school diploma or not and all ESL learners qualify for services.
 In addition, students who would like to pursue a certificate or letter of recognition may be referred to the Adult Education Program to meet specific program prerequisites if they have not previously received a high school diploma.

 Admission to Oversubscribed Programs Oversubscribed programs have more eligible applicants than available capacity.
 The policy for admission to these programs is based on a uniformly designed point system.
 Eligibility requirements for these programs must be met before applications can be submitted for consideration.
-Each of the following criteria will have the same approximate weight in every oversubscribed program admission point system:
+Students interested in these programs should consult with the HCC Catalog for course requirements.
+Admission is based on the following:

 The program chair/director and the Director of Admissions and Enrollment Management determine admissions procedures based on these guidelines in order to maximize student success.